You only get one chance to make a first impression.

 No, our company core values are not displayed in all the office rooms... just in some of them.

-Yes, we make sure that at each meeting, the number of devices is larger than the number of humans working with those devices.
+Yes, at each QA meeting, the number of devices is larger than the number of humans working with those devices.

 Step 2: Determine the type and level of testing.

 Now that we know how to communicate as a team and understand our shared goals... let’s plan it all out!